bitwarden/server/src/Core/MailTemplates/Markdown/TwoFactorEmail.md

 ﻿Your two-step verification code is: {{token}}

-Use this code to complete logging in with bitwarden.
+Use this code to complete logging in with Bitwarden.